Applying the principles of scenario planning to crisis response

 Under time pressure, focus on the scenarios which present the strongest challenge to your team: the worst case in terms of potential harm (to people, assets, reputation etc) and the case you estimate is most likely.

 Whereas in long-term scenario planning, the key is to avoid falling into the trap of attempting to predict the far future, in a crisis you have a clearer picture of what those potential situations and consequences might be.
-Focus on those two cases and you’ll have a line of thinking which doesn’t underestimate how bad things may get (like those Government no-deal Brexit scenarios), and one which helps you align your resources and planning to what’s most likely to be needed.
-My colleague Alasdair has shared a template for mapping risks and thinking about mitigations.
+Focus on those two cases and you’ll have a line of thinking which doesn’t underestimate how bad things may get, and one which helps you align your resources and planning to what’s most likely to be needed.

 Follow @socialsimulator and let us know what you think